varnish/Varnish-Book/varnish_book.rst

    Varnish Cache is developed and tested on GNU/Linux and FreeBSD.
    The code-base is kept as self-contained as possible to avoid introducing out-side bugs and unneeded complexity.
-   As a consequence of this, Varnish uses very few external libraries.
+   Therefore, Varnish uses very few external libraries.

-   At the moment of writing this book, Varnish Cache is supporting the following operating systems and Linux distributions:

-   - Debian Linux 7 (wheezy)
-   - Debian Linux 8 (jessie)
-   - Ubuntu Linux 12.04 (precise)
-   - Ubuntu Linux 14.04 (trusty)
-   - RedHat Enterprise Linux 6
-   - FreeBSD 9
-   - FreeBSD 10

    ..
 Varnish Software: